 Making the choice to go back to school for a master’s degree is a big decision.
-With so many programs to choose from and so many online options gaining popularity, it never hurts to get a little extra advice.
+With so many programs to choose from and so many online masters degree options gaining popularity, it never hurts to get a little extra advice.

 We asked students currently getting their master’s degrees online for some advice.
 Here are their eleven tips for successfully getting your masters degree online:

 1. When each class starts, take a broad look at the course

 Having a broad understanding of the course will help you to complete your work in the way that the professor expects.
 Making sure that you have a good idea of the layout of assignment deadlines, types of assignments, and any extra expectations (like attending a poetry reading or show) is a great way to ensure that you are prepared for the entire course and to avoid surprises.

 2. Understand what is expected of you and don’t be afraid to ask questions’